centreon/centreon-documentation/en/integrations/plugin-packs/procedures/cloud-azure-management-applicationinsights.md

 ## Overview

+Azure Applications Insights extends the functionality of Azure Monitor to supervise applications in real time.

 The Centreon Plugin Pack *Azure Application Insights* can rely on Azure API or Azure CLI to collect the metrics related to the
 Application Gateway service.